indraniel/bmetrica/README.md

 # Usage

-You'll need to specify the location of the MySQL/Cacti data source (or database) via a shell environment variable called `BMETRICA_DSN` structured in a [RFC-1738][4] formatted URL.
+You'll need to set the location of the MySQL/Cacti database resource via a shell environment variable, called `BMETRICA_DSN`, specified in a [RFC-1738][4] formatted URL.
 For example in bash:

     export BMETRICA_DSN="mysql://<user>:<password>@<host>:<port>/<database>"